 Zavala has acted in many Latino roles in several films.
 These include the lead

 role in the feature film "I Hate LA", in which Venezia played a wealthy business woman struggling with her family.
 The film deals with the theme of the suffering of children due to the sins of our parents.
-The movie will be premiering at the Chinese Theater in Hollywood in November of 2016.
+The movie will be premiering soon at the Chinese Theater in Hollywood.

 Venezia studied her